 Get an overview of found devices and filter the scan results.

 The results command displays all devices the scan command found.
-We've explained the scan command in detail in another blog post and in this tutorial video:
+We've explained the scan command in detail in another blog post and this tutorial video:

 How to use the command

-Get an overview of the command structure and available arguments by typing
+Get an overview of the command structure and available arguments by typing:

 help results

+You can see that all arguments besides the first are in square brackets, meaning they are optional.
 Below the command structure, you'll find a list of all the available arguments, a short explanation, and their default value (if they're optional).

 Argument | Explanation |

-The type of result you want to see.
+-t -type | The type of result you want to see.
 Pick ap for access points (networks), st for stations (clients), or ap+st for both. |

-The channel(s) you want to see. |
+-ch -channel | The channel(s) you want to see. |

-The names of the networks you want to see. |
+-ssid -ssids | The names of the networks you want to see. |

-The BSSIDs you want to see. |
+-bssid -bssids | The BSSIDs you want to see. |

-The vendor names you want to see.
+-vendor -vendors | The vendor names you want to see.
 This filter can be used on APs as well as on stations. |

-AP Scan Table:
+AP Scan Table

 Column | Information |

-ID | Each access point is given a number to make referencing it easier. |
+ID | Each access point is given a number to make referencing easier. |

 SSID | The name of the network. |

 RSSI | This is the received signal strength of the packet.
 The bigger the number, the stronger the signal.
-A good signal could mean you're close to the device although a lot of factors play into the signal strength like the medium the signal needs to pass through. |
+A good signal could mean you're close to the device, although many factors play into the signal strength, like the medium the signal needs to pass through. |

 Mode | Type of encryption the network uses. |